Skip to main content Skip to footer site map

 • Think about their benefits enrollment

-• Evaluate any change in benefits needed as a result of COVID-19
+• Evaluate any change in benefits needs

 Additionally, consider sending regular reminders to employees during that interval to keep the upcoming deadline on the radar.